 After selling the old premises, paying the capital gains tax and paying off the MSA GB overdraft we re-launched the association with a Golden Jubilee conference, which was held in Coventry in 1985.

 From then on my duties – and those of Carol – intensified until I left behind my driving school and focused full time on the MSA GB, growing its membership, raising its profile within the Department of Transport and other government departments and making sure the DSA of its time knew it had a responsible association on its case if it wished to change anything in the driver training and testing sector.
+A couple of years later Jim departed to pursue other things and became a performance poet and combined that with teaching Creative Writing at the University of Liverpool.

 We moved to new offices in Salford and purchased the association’s first computer – an Epson QX-10 with a CP/M operating system had the honour to be our first steps into IT.
 Bill Gates or Steve Jobs I am not but fortunately Carol proved more tech-savvy than I was, getting to grips with a technology that while it has its links with today’s systems, was still a million miles away from the equipment we all have at our fingertips today.